 Once you have your lists, set them up in separate ad groups and configure frequency capping.
 At this point, you can set your campaign live and start pushing people through your rich media funnel.
 This type of sequential messaging, video retargeting strategy is effective so long as you take the time to carefully select which ads to show and their respective order.

-This is not the final step, however, as you should always make sure to optimize the post-click experience by sending users to a high-quality post-click landing page to convert all the viewers that are suddenly very interested in your product.
+This is not the final step, however, as you should always make sure to optimize the post-click landing page by sending users to a high-quality post-click landing page to convert all the viewers that are suddenly very interested in your product.
 Provide every prospect with a personalized experience from start to finish.
 Sign up for an Instapage Enterprise demo today.